ulelab/clipplotr/README.md

 There is a lot of customisation that can be done to make the desired plot.
 These are divided into:

 1. CLIP plot
-2. Peak plot (optional)
+2. Auxiliary plot (ie. any annotation in bed format, for example peaks; optional)
 3. Coverage plot (optional)
 4. Annotation plot (optional)
 5. General

 All plots are strand aware and only plot signal or features on the same strand as the region of interest.
 Additional optional plots are added dynamically to the CLIP plot.

-Where multiple files are specified for a parameter, these should be space-separated and in `' '`.
+Where multiple files are specified for a parameter, these should be comma-separated and in quotation marks `' '`.
 BED, BEDGRAPH and GTF files can be gzip compressed.

 ### 1. CLIP plot